ipspace/netlab/docs/module/vlan.md

 VLAN interfaces <!-- and routed subinterfaces -->are created on-demand based on these rules:

 * A VLAN interface is created for every VLAN with **mode** set to *bridge* or *irb* present on a node.
+* VLAN subinterfaces are created on VLAN trunks on platforms behaving more like routers than switches (example: Cisco IOS)
 <!-- * A routed subinterface is created on every interface that has a VLAN with **mode** set to *route*.
 * Routed subinterfaces are not created for access VLAN interfaces (VLAN specified in **vlan.access** attribute) when the VLAN **mode** is set to *route*.-->